hkleungai/mini-web-component-demo/README.md

 ## Example

-Please check `src/` or [this github-io link](https://hkleungai.github.io/mini-web-component) for a pre-implemented example.
+Please check source codes in `src/` or check [this github-io link](https://hkleungai.github.io/mini-web-component-demo) for a pre-implemented example.

 ## Compilation